Dry Needling and Quantum Theory

 Wait!
 Don’t run away, I’m not crazy.
 My mom had me tested.
 Seriously.
 She had me tested.
 I was non-verbal until almost the age of 3, when I began speaking in complete sentences.
 I wonder if it’s cause I was dropped on my head… Well, OK, I am crazy, just ask anyone who knows me at all.
 Haha.
 However, mark my words, just remember about that insane PT talking about quantum theory and DN when the technology finally proves I’m not nuts.
 This stuff is really cool you guys.
 The implications and possibilities that accompany evolution in quantum biological understanding are mind boggling.

-Nevertheless, it is being increasingly recognized that, just as Jordan and Schrödinger argued, living systems may after all depend on the dynamics of small numbers of molecules that are extremely well localized (extending across just a few nanometers—the scale of biomolecules such as proteins) and can take place over very short time scales (often of the order of picoseconds, 10−12).
-This relative isolation in space, complexity and time could allow non-trivial, purely quantum mechanical processes to play an important role in living systems before decoherence induced by the surrounding environment can wash them away.
-There is now growing evidence that this is indeed the case.”
+Nevertheless, it is being increasingly recognized that, just as early quantum scientists argued, living systems may after all depend on the dynamics of small numbers of molecules that are extremely well localized (extending across just a few nanometers—the scale of biomolecules such as proteins) and can take place over very short time scales (often of the order of picoseconds, 10−12).
+This relative isolation in space, complexity and time could allow non-trivial, purely quantum mechanical processes to play an important role in living systems.
+There is now growing evidence that this is indeed the case.

 What is quantum entanglement?

 Groups of tiny things can become entangled, just as the two penguin electrons became entangled.
 For things to become entangled, they first must be in close proximity to each other.
-Whether it be phosphate ions or nervous tissue, such as the stellate ganglion, I believe it all has the potential to be quantumly entangled with other parts or systems of our body.
+Whether it be phosphate ions or nervous tissue, I believe it all has the potential to be quantumly entangled or somehow connected with other parts or systems of our body.
 I base this, in part, on the fact that when we are first conceived, we are made up 3 primary types of cells, that then differentiate to form the human body.
 These are the endoderm, mesoderm & ectoderm.
+I posit the acupuncture meridians are a poorly understood representation of sclerotomal quantum entanglement throughout our body.
+There, prove me wrong!
+Hahaha, not possible, yet.

 I always think about this question; what percent of all scientific medical knowledge do we currently understand and have mastery over?
 I bet if we could quantify all the scientific medical knowledge, past, present, and future, as a whole, we currently know less than 10% of all of it.
 Just think about all the crazy medicines out there for all sorts of nonsense that people could mostly avoid simply by staying in shape and eating healthy.
 If we really knew what we were doing, people would not need to take pills long term, or for life for certain conditions.
 We could just fix it and be done with it.
 We wouldn’t simply treat disease, we would eliminate disease.
 I believe Quantum theory will come to play a pivotal role in the evolution of medicine, including DN, if the pharmaceutical companies don’t sabotage it first.